 The Knightwind Ensemble has been performing for Milwaukee (WI) audiences since 1956.
 Begun as a youth activity sponsored by the Milwaukee Elks Lodge No. 46, the group has evolved into Milwaukee's premier adult wind band.
 Presenting substantive and challenging programs, the Knightwind Ensemble continually strives to bring high quality concert experiences to its audiences.

 The Ensemble has commissioned two significant works.
 Imprints was given its world premiere in 1989.
 Another work was commissioned with other groups, David Maslanka's powerful musical statement Tears.
-Our most recent premiere was performed during our Fall 2019 concert, Symphony No. 3, “The Great Spirit” (2010, Ferrer Ferran)
+Knightwind gave the North American premiere of Ferrer Ferran's Symphony No. 3 "The Great Spirit" in 2019.
+Our most recent premiere was performed during our Spring 2024 concert, the world premiere of Symphony No. 1, “Annapurna” by Brooke Pierson.

 Over the years Knightwind has also featured wonderful local solo artists, including Ann Lobotzke - Harp, Dr. Barry Benjamin - French Horn, and the Newberry Brass Quintet.
 In addition, the Ensemble has hosted nationally respected artists including conductors Dr. Mallory Thompson and Dr. Todd Fiegel, euphonium virtuoso Luis Maldonado, trombonist Dr. William Richardson, Dr. Patrick Sheridan, former principal tubist with the U.S. Marine Corps Band, Kathryn Mantoan, soprano, and Francesca McNeeley (cello) with Sergio Pallottelli (flute).